tradingview/rest_integrations_docs/source/trading/UI_elements.rst

 Account Summary Row
 ...................

-The *Account Summary Row* is a line that is always displayed after login into the integration.
+*Account Summary Row* is a line that is always displayed after login into the integration.
 It contains the most important information about the current state of the selected sub-account.

 .. image:: ../../images/Trading_UiElements_AccountSummaryRow.png